k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_New_Setup.md

 **Mandatory required details:**
 + Cassandra seed node IPs
 + Cassandra username & password (if different from the default in the Cassandra setup)
 + Kafka node IPs.
-If IPs are not provided, the PubSub will run 'in memeory'
+If kafka_ips is not provided, the PubSub will run 'in memory'